-(URL: https://pdf.irpocket.com/C3405/HTFv/pC1G/qCDG.pdf)
+Details of the Medium-Term Management Plan "PASSION 2026" are disclosed on the Company's website.
+(URL: https://pdf.irpocket.com/C3405/urNP/pXPH/dTHK.pdf)

 (ii) Basic views on corporate governance

 The Company believes that the maintenance of appropriate relationships with various stakeholders and the fulfillment of social responsibilities through establishing a corporate governance system that ensures effective and fair management would contribute to the long term and sustainable enhancement of corporate value.